Income tax credits and reliefs

 A deed of covenant is a legally binding agreement made by an individual to pay an agreed amount to someone else without receiving any benefit in return.

 Married couples or civil partners may be entitled to claim this credit if one spouse or civil partner works in the home caring for a dependent person.

-The Cycle to Work Scheme allows an employer to buy a new bicycle and bicycle safety equipment up to a value of €1,000 for employees.
+The Bike to Work Scheme allows an employer to buy a new bicycle and bicycle safety equipment up to a value of €1,000 for employees.
 Employees can then repay the purchase cost to their employer from their gross salary.